-\textbf{Contributions:} This paper provides a comprehensive survey of different techniques for efficiently executing sparse and irregular tensor computations of compact ML models on hardware accelerators.
-It describes the required enhancements in the hardware architecture and the required software support.
-In specific,

-\begin{itemize} \item For training and inference of different ML models, we summarize various sources of sparsity of the tensors. \item We highlight challenges in accelerating computations of sparse and irregular-shaped tensors (e.g., dot product, convolution, and matrix multiplication) on spatial-architecture-based hardware accelerators that execute with dataflow mechanisms. \item We present an overview of the accelerator system along with the different hardware/software modules for sparse and irregular computations, their interfacing, and the execution flow.
-We provide an in-depth discussion for the need of each module, different design choices, and qualitative analysis of the different choices. \item We survey different accelerator systems and execution techniques for sparse tensors of ML models and provide taxonomies to categorize them based on the various hardware/software aspects of the designs. \item We analyze how various sparsity-levels and tensor shapes of different models impact the storage efficiency of different sparsity-encodings and the reuse of tensors. \item For designing these accelerator modules and overall accelerator system, we discuss recent trends and outline further opportunities for hardware/software/algorithm co-designs. \end{itemize}
+\textbf{Contributions:} This paper provides a comprehensive survey of different techniques for efficiently executing sparse and irregular tensor computations of the compact ML models on hardware accelerators.
+It describes corresponding enhancements in the hardware architecture and the required software support.
+In specific, \begin{itemize} \item For inference and training of different ML models, we summarize various sources of the sparsity of tensors. \item We highlight challenges in accelerating computations of sparse (especially unstructured) and irregular-shaped tensors (e.g., dot product, convolution, and matrix multiplication) on spatial-architecture-based hardware accelerators that execute with dataflow mechanisms. \item We present an overview of the accelerator system along with the different hardware/software modules for sparse and irregular computations, their interfacing, and the execution flow.
+We provide an in-depth discussion of the need of each module, different design choices, and qualitative analysis of the different choices. \item We survey different accelerator systems and execution techniques for sparse tensors of ML models and provide taxonomies to categorize them based on the various hardware/software aspects of the designs. \item We analyze how variations in sparsity and tensor shapes of different models impact the storage efficiency of different sparsity-encodings and the reuse of tensors. \item For designing these accelerator modules and overall accelerator system, we discuss recent trends and outline further opportunities for hardware/software/model co-designs. \end{itemize}